Personalised reading lists for maximum engagement

 Join the Launch Partner Programme

 JAMES can help your organisation serve your readers the content they love and increase your chances of retaining them.
-We are currently selecting 2 publishers for the third batch of our Launch Partner Programme closing in June 15th 2020.
+We are now selecting two more partners for the 4th round of the Launch Partner Programme.
 If interested in participating, fill out the form and our team will be in contact shortly.

 JAMES – The Times Case

 JAMES was born as a collaborative project between Twipe and The Times of London.
 After receiving Google DNI funding, a group of 22 people worked for a year in fine-tuning a product that could help accelerate digital subscriptions growth.
 Over 100.000 subscribers of The Times were served with individualised newsletters compiled from the content of a daily edition.
 Several optimisation algorithms were developed and tested to achieve the best results.

 Sign up to be notified of the latest developments from JAMES.